 Entities must select a single method of measuring progress that faithfully depicts performance in transferring control of goods or services, as required in ASC 606-10-25-31 to 25-32.
 In other words, applying multiple methods of measuring progress, whether input methods, output methods, or a combination of both, is not permissible.
-The Boards note that using multiple methods of measuring progress inherently circumvents the distinct analysis performed within step two of the revenue model.
+The FASB notes that using multiple methods of measuring progress inherently circumvents the distinct analysis performed within step two of the revenue model.

 Additionally, the TRG believes entities should not default to common methods used under ASC 605 for measuring progress for bundled performance obligations.
 These common methods include recognizing revenue over the performance period of the final deliverable in the bundle (“final deliverable method”) and using the recognition pattern of the predominant good or service in the bundle (“predominant deliverable method”).

 Given the restrictions above, some stakeholders argue that using a single method of measuring progress that considers all non-distinct goods or services may not be operationally possible or faithfully depict the economics of the arrangement.
-However, consistent with the need to exercise significant judgement, entities should assess the nature of the overall promise to transfer non-distinct goods or services.
+However, consistent with the need to exercise significant judgment, entities should assess the nature of the overall promise to transfer non-distinct goods or services.
 The TRG notes that the reasons for which goods or services were combined into a single performance obligation are important in making this assessment.
 The TRG states that if the use of a single measure of progress truly does not reflect the economics of an arrangement, this may indicate that the goods or services were incorrectly combined as part of step two of the revenue recognition model.
 However, this is not a definitive conclusion for all similar arrangements.

 Comparison to 605